The Truth about Standardized Testing

 I gave my sixth grade students a practice standardized test, the kind they do completely on the computer.
 My job was to walk around and "make sure" they take the test seriously and don't try to look on anyone else's computer monitor.
 How do you "make" someone take a test seriously?
 I do my best to teach the concepts and make the subject matter engaging, but let's be honest: how engaging can you make memorizing multiplication facts?
 And yet, that's what these kids need to do if they're to be successful at solving any kind of algebraic algorithm.
 In our current educational world, no one seems to get the concept of motivation.

-I'm reluctant to say 'Don't test the children', but true testing only works for gathering data if the learners are invested.
+I'm reluctant to say 'Don't test the children', but testing only works for gathering authentic data if the learners are invested.
 The reality is that nothing is riding on the outcome of testing for the children.

 Perhaps it's time we as a society stop kidding ourselves: the only way to get an accurate measure of what a student can do is provide incentive to actually try.
 Our kids currently skate by elementary and middle school, and even high school to a point.
 The first time they are held accountable for the results they achieve on a standardized test is when (or if) they take the SAT or ACT.
 Until that moment, nothing matters to them.
 Only to us, the teachers whose salaries and even job security depend on those tests.
 On what planet does this concept even remotely make sense?